 Only the top 60 players and ties can qualify for the weekend.

-The U.S. Open is underway at Shinnecock Hills in Southampton, N.Y., and the field will slim down after Round 2 closes on Friday.
+The U.S. Open is underway at Pebble Beach Golf Links, and the field will slim down after Round 2 closes on Friday.

-156 players started the tournament on Thursday, but only the top 60 players and anyone tied for 60th or better will qualify for Saturday and Sunday's final two rounds.
+Only the top 60 players and anyone tied for 60th or better will qualify for Saturday and Sunday's final two rounds.
+There is no 10-shot rule, which would include any player 10 shots within the lead.

 You can follow the U.S. Open leaderboard here.